 Masks are required pretty much everywhere at Walt Disney World.
 In addition to the parks, Disney Springs requires masks for entry.
 Resort hotels require masks in all common areas, including while entering and exiting restaurants.

 Essentially, you are allowed to remove the mask when seated at a table service restaurant, in your hotel room, or while actively swimming at a pool.
-Masks are required while lounging poolside, using your hotel elevator, etc.
+Masks are required while strolling around the hotel grounds, using the elevator, walking through the hall to your room, etc.

 Is Walt Disney World offering any medical exemptions on the mask policy?